MatthiWare/CommandLineParser.Core/README.md

 # Quick Start

-First of all you need to add the nuget package.

-Now you can setup the command line parser.
+Example of configuring the port option using the Fluent API.

 ``` csharp
 static void Main(string[] args)